galaxyproject/ansible-cloudlaunch/README.md

 149.165.157.111 ansible_ssh_user="ubuntu" ansible_ssh_private_key_file="key.pem" ansible_ssh_common_args='-o StrictHostKeyChecking=no -o CheckHostIP=no -o "UserKnownHostsFile /dev/null"'
 ```

 Edit the configuration values.
-In particular, the database password and the
-server name should be changed.
+In particular, the cloudlaunch admin password (for django admin, the database password and the server name should be changed.
 You will also need to provide your own SSL cert
 files.
 The default values are stored in `roles/cloudlaunch/defaults.yml` but
 you should use `local_vars.yml` file in the repo root directory (as defined
 in `playbook.yml`) to change the most frequently edited values.
 Note that this